Matheuspp/CleanUNet_MambaSSM/README.md

 - Replace `your_config.json` with the path to your configuration JSON file.
 - The training script will read the configurations and start the training process accordingly.

-**Tips:**

-- Monitor the training progress through the logs generated in the directory specified in the configuration.
-- Adjust the `batch_size_per_gpu` and `learning_rate` in the configuration file based on your hardware capabilities.

 ## Evaluation